Skip to Main Content

 Afternoon:

 Free time to explore Split on your own.
-We have organized transfer back to the hotel.
-You are free to stay in Split longer on your own and explore local transportation back to the hotel.
+We have organized transportation back to the hotel.
+You are free to stay in Split on your own and explore local transportation back to the hotel.

 Dinner: